 Add numbers - not so simple?

 Sounds trivial.
 So, the addition definition math gives you is as easy as you thought it might be - add a number to the other, and you get the result.
 However, as you're here, we both know it might not be that simple.
 Sometimes, the numbers are huge.
 The other option is that they're negative or maybe fractions.
 In all of these situations, our calculator works smoothly and gives you the right answer.
-Addition is also useful in finding the divisibility of a number using the sum of digits.
+The addition is also useful in finding the divisibility of a number using the sum of digits calculator.

-The earliest discovered evidence suggest addition was used between 20.000 and 18.000 years BC.
-Fortunately, now that you have out addition calculator, you don't have to do it manually anymore!
+The earliest discovered evidence suggests addition was used between 20.000 and 18.000 years BC.
+Fortunately, now that you have our addition calculator, you don't have to do it manually anymore!

 Summation calculator - how does it add numbers?

 It's effortless and intuitive.
 Fill in the first addend field (A) and the second addend field (B).
 The calculator does everything else for you and gives you the sum (C).